15 Tips to Save Time & Money While Following AIP

 7. Utilize Leftovers

 By cooking extra batches of recipes, you’ll have leftovers for lunch or dinner the following day.
-This can help cut down on the amount of recipes that you need to prepare for the week.
+This can help cut down on the number of recipes that you need to prepare for the week.

 8. Have Your Groceries Delivered